 Alternatively, if your pension is considered to be a small amount under rules set out by the Pension Benefits Act (PBA), you may choose to take the value in cash or transfer it to a registered retirement savings plan (RRSP).
-For more information on small pensions, refer to the Other important considerations section on page 11 of this booklet.
+For more information on small pensions, refer to the Other important considerations section on page 10 of this booklet.

 Please note that some of these choices may not be available to you.
 Your options will depend on your age, the value of your benefit and what kind of pension plan, if any, your new employer offers.

 Once you have terminated employment with your HOOPP employer, you will receive your personalized termination options.
 These options are explained in this booklet.
 In addition, our Member Services Specialists can guide and help you make the right choices for your personal circumstances.

 Whatever your personal circumstances are, you can keep your pension with HOOPP where it will stay safe and secure.
-You don't need to make an election now; just contact us once you have chosen a date to start receiving your monthly pension payment.
 Keep in mind that if your benefit is considered a small pension, the rules are different.
 Please refer to the information and required timing in your personalized options.